isbadawi/isbadawi.github.io/source/_posts/2014-04-23-the-compositional-nature-of-vim.markdown

 it puts you in insert mode after.
 So `cj` behaves like `dj`, except that it puts you in insert mode.
 Similarly `cgg` behaves like `dgg` and so on.

 Another operator is `y`, which stands for yank.
 It copies things into registers.
-You can learn more about registers that later; to start with, you can just use `y` to yank things into the default register, and use `p` to put them somewhere else.
+You can learn more about registers later; to start with, you can just use `y` to yank things into the default register, and use `p` to put them somewhere else.
 As with `c` and `d`, you can use `yj` to yank down a line, `ygg` to yank to the top of the file, and so on.

 Another operator is `gu`, which is used for lowercasing. `gu4j` lowercases four lines down, `gugg` lowercases to the top of the file, `guG` lowercases to the